ax3cubed/backend-kickstarter/CONTRIBUTING.md

 ## License

-By contributing to BackendKickstarter, you agree that your contributions will be licensed under the same ISC License that covers the project.
+By contributing to BackendKickstarter, you agree that your contributions will be licensed under the same MIT License that covers the project.

 ---